 I’m an enrolled member of Wichita and Affiliated Tribes.
 When I was growing up, I never saw a kid like me in books.
 The ones I read that featured Native characters were stereotypical and talked about us in the past tense.
 We are still here!
 I write about contemporary Natives, unsung heroes, and untold history.
 I want to see ALL of us reflected in books.
 I hope you’ll join me in one of my stories.

 Photo by Prints Charming Photography

-Kim Rogers writes books, short stories, and poems across all children's literature age groups.
-Her debut picture book, Just Like Grandma, illustrated by Julie Flett, is slated for winter 2023, and A Letter for Bob, illustrated by Jonathan Nelson, is planned for summer 2023, and I Am Osage: How Clarence Tinker became the first Native American General, illustrated by Bobby Von Martin comes out in winter of 2024, all with HarperCollins/Heartdrum.
-She is a contributor to Ancestor Approved (HarperCollins/Heartdrum, 2021).
-The cover was inspired by Jessie, the protagonist in her short story, “Flying Together.”
+Kim Rogers writes books, short stories, and poems across all children’s literature age groups.
+Her debut picture book, Just Like Grandma, illustrated by Julie Flett, is slated for winter 2023, A Letter for Bob, illustrated by Jonathan Nelson, is planned for summer 2023, and I Am Osage: How Clarence Tinker became the first Native American General, illustrated by Bobby Von Martin comes out in winter of 2024, all with HarperCollins/Heartdrum.
+She is a contributor to Ancestor Approved: Intertribal Stories for Kids (HarperCollins/Heartdrum, 2021).
+The cover, illustrated by Nicole Neidhardt, was inspired by Jessie, the protagonist in her short story, “Flying Together.”
 Her poem, “What is a Powwow” is also included.
 Kim is an enrolled member of Wichita and Affiliated Tribes and the National Native American Boarding School Healing Coalition.
 Much of her current writing highlights her Wichita heritage.
-She lives with her family on her tribe's ancestral homelands in Oklahoma.
+She lives with her family on her tribe’s ancestral homelands in Oklahoma.